urbanityllc/axthe/docs/README.md

 - <a href="starter.zip">starter.zip</a>

 ### A few more key concepts
-- https (TLS) in AXthe tech stack is provided by Caddy (instead of Apache or Nginx that you would use for LAMP).
-You can just use your DNS to point to Caddy, and it will take care of the s in https; with node.js being the app server behind the Caddy http server.
+- https (TLS) in AXthe tech stack is provided by Caddy http server, instead of Apache or Nginx that you would use for LAMP.
+Caddy will proxy https traffic to node.js webapp server.
+You would just point your DNS subdomain to Caddy, and it will take care of the s in https; with node.js being the app server behind the Caddy http server.

 - You can, and often do, make a call to dynamically get a list of the static files, pages or content you have in a folder!
 This is often used with pug template mixins.
 Here is how to enable that:
 ```